kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 - Team 8 — 8, 15, 19
 - Team 9 — 9, 12, 21

-Owners may choose to draft a driver or an F1 constructor with any of their picks during the draft, but each owner must acquire two drivers and one constructor in the draft.
+Owners may choose to draft a driver or a constructor with any of their picks during the draft, but each owner must acquire two drivers and one constructor in the draft.

 ---

 ## Scoring

 Scoring is determined on a per race basis.
 A race's score is the sum of the following calculations.

 Scoring will apply to Grand Prix and Sprint races, with the following exceptions:
-  1. Fastest pit stop will not apply to Sprint Races
+  1. The following pit stop rules will not apply to Sprint Races
+    - Fastest Pit Stop
+    - First initial pit stop
+    - Last initial pit stop
+    - Pit stops under three (3) seconds
+    - Pit stop over four (4) seconds
+    - Pit stops in the first seven (7) laps
+    - Pit stops in the last seven (7) laps

 ### Driver Earned Points

 #### Movement points

-= Starting grid position – finishing position
+= starting grid position – finishing position

 > **Examples**
 >
-> Hamilton starts from 2nd position (P2) and finishes in 8th (P8).
+> Hamilton starts from 2nd position (P2) and finishes in 8th position (P8).
 His score
 > for this category would be `2–8 = -6`.
 >
-> Norris starts from pole position (P1) and finishes in 1st (P1).
+> Norris starts from pole position (P1) and finishes in 1st position (P1).
 His score
 > for this category would be `1-1 = 0`.
 >
 > Verstappen _qualified_ in 4th position (P4) but suffered a penalty between qualifying and race